Join an interactive clinical nutrition training program led by international experts.

 Duke University, Durham, NC

-The course will start in January 2024, and end in August 2024.
-The program is likely to cost $150 per module.
+Individual Modules: Registration is closed.
+A new program is coming soon.
+The modules will cost $150 per module.
 Discounts will be available for those who register for multiple modules, for dietitians, and for those from low and middle-income countries.

 The course format will include:

 - Online discussion forum with peers and faculty during those two weeks (self-paced involvement).
-Participation in discussion forum counts towards CME/CE credits and towards module completion
+Participation in the discussion forum counts towards CME/CE credits and towards module completion.

 What is included: